4

 Pastry Chef

 The vibe: You'll find buzzy chatter coming from the communal tables throughout the intimate and brilliant Dakar NOLA, a tasting menu restaurant inspired by the coastal cuisines of Senegal and South Louisiana.
-In this space there's a dividing line of spear-like wooden rods separating the host area and dining room, a wall of gorgeous West African masks and engaged diners anticipating each course with a sense of wonderment that makes for a warm and welcoming environment that feeds heart, soul and body.
+Now in a new location on Leonidas Street, the restaurant features a dividing line of spear-like wooden rods separating the host area and dining room, a wall of intricate West African masks and engaged diners anticipating each course with a sense of wonderment.
+All this makes for a warm and welcoming environment that feeds heart, soul and body.

-A taste of two homes: The next page on the menu shows where celebration meets the cuisines of Mbaye's current and ancestral home.
-There's the fonio salad, mixed with West African millet and dressed with citrus honey vinaigrette, a version of shrimp and grits that substitutes thiéré and adds coconut tamarind sauce, and a beautiful jollof.
+A taste of two homes: The next page on the menu shows the meeting point of the cuisines of Mbaye's current and ancestral homes.
+There's the fonio (an ancient grain) salad, mixed with West African millet and dressed with citrus-honey vinaigrette, a version of shrimp and grits that substitutes thiéré (Senegalese couscous) and adds coconut tamarind sauce, and a beautiful jollof.

-Food that tells a story: The dishes at Dakar NOLA tell their own tales, and inspire more to be told at the table.
+Culinary storytelling: The dishes at Dakar NOLA tell their own tales and inspire more to be told at the table.
 It's a place where possibilities for cultural connection are plated, shared, consumed and remembered.
 It's a gift to and from the African continent, building a new narrative of what role the traditions of Africa have in one of America's most storied cities.

 Contact